-The Typex shown in the image is a Mark 22 (BID/08/2),
+The modified Typex Mark 22 (BID/08/2),

 appeared relatively late in the war and had an extra plugboard at

 either side of the keyboard.

 as it allowed each letter to be swapped with every other letter, rather

-secure messages with the Americans
+secure messages with the Americans.

 In the UK, Typex remained in service until the mid-1950s,

 after which they were replaced by more modern encryption systems, but in other

 countries they were used well into the 1960s.
 The Royal Canadian Navy replaced

-their Typex and CCM machines by KL-7 in 1962, whilst the Canadian Embassies
+their Typex and CCM machines by the KL-7

 used them until 1968 .